 - "Emergency Tracking” providing humanitarian and governmental actors timely data on the number and needs of individuals displaced due to recent shocks (such as drought, flood, and conflicts);

-- Return intention survey, allowing the relevant actors (humanitarian community/durable solution actors) to propose interventions more in line with the needs and future intentions of the displaced people;
+- Return intention survey, allowing the relevant actors (humanitarian community/durable solution actors) to propose interventions more in line with the needs and future intentions of the displaced people, returnees and CAR citizens fleeing Sudan due to the ongoing conflict;

 - Solution and mobility index, supporting the design of the country’s durable solution strategies and highlighting, to humanitarian and durable solution actors, the fragility of returns in some areas; and